mpcomplete/factorio-filtered-linked-chest/README.md

 # How to use

-Unlock the technology (requirements configurable in Mod Settings -> Startup) to access the recipe to craft a Filtered Linked Chest.
+Unlock the technology (requirements configurable in Mod Settings -> Startup) to access the recipe to craft a Unichest.
 Crafting cost is also configurable in Mod Settings -> Startup, along with inventory size.

 Once placed, the chest is able to hold a single item type.
 All chests for a